Not currently accepting new clients.

 BSc.
 (OT), OT Reg.
 (ON)

-People’s personal stories are sacred and I feel deeply privileged to hear them and to join clients on an incredibly important journey.
+The personal stories of my clients are sacred and I feel deeply privileged to hear them and to join clients on an incredibly important journey.
 My approach is calm, compassionate and client-centred, empowering people to draw on their inner resources, work through barriers that stand in the way of their full becoming, and build skills where needed.
 I work from an anti-oppression framework that is trauma and attachment informed.
-While I have particular training in cognitive behaviour therapy and narrative therapy, my approach is eclectic, meaning I believe the best strategies to draw on are whichever ones speak to my client and bring about meaningful change.
+While I have particular training in EMDR, cognitive behaviour therapy and narrative therapy, my approach is eclectic, meaning I believe the best strategies to draw on are whichever ones speak to my client and bring about meaningful change.

 *Like registered social workers and registered psychotherapists, occupational therapists are licensed to practice psychotherapy in Ontario.
 To find out if your benefits cover counselling with me, ask your benefits provider specifically about coverage for occupational therapy.
 Although many OTs work in mental health rather than physical rehabilitation, coverage for OT is often listed in the rehabilitation section of your benefits package, alongside physiotherapy, osteopathy etc.